Stick Men (punk band)

-Stick Men were a punk rock/no wave band from Philadelphia.
+The Stick Men were a punk rock/no wave band from Philadelphia.
 Fronted by guitarist/painter/sculptor Peter L. Baker and keyboardist B.A.L.
 Stack, the earliest Stick Men lineup formed in 1977 and went through various member changes before settling on the group that would tour and record together in the early 1980s, featuring Chuck Mattern Jr. on vocals, saxophone, trumpet and electronics, Bill Bradfield on bass guitar, and Jim Meneses on drums/percussion.
 In 1982 the band released their debut LP This is the Master Brew, followed by the EP Get on Board the Stick Men in 1983.

 History

-Peter L. Baker returned to Philadelphia after graduating from the Columbus College of Art and Design in 1977.
-In addition to working in the fields of avant-garde visual and performance art, Baker formed a musical group, The Undertakers of Love, with synthesizer work by Charles Cohen, keyboard from Jeff Cain, the bass playing of Art Noel, and poet J.W.
+After graduating from the Columbus College of Art and Design, Peter L. Baker returned to Philadelphia in 1977.
+In addition to working in the fields of avant-garde visual and performance art, Baker formed a musical group, The Undertakers of Love, with Charles Cohen on synthesizer, Jeff Cain on keyboards, Art Noel on bass, and poet J.W.
 McCullough joining Baker on guitars.
-The group performed in local bars before Baker met Beth "B.A.L."
-Stack in 1978.
+The group performed in local bar before Baker met Beth Anne Lejman—credited as "B.A.L.
+Stack”—in 1978.
 Baker and Stack played as the hollow-body guitar duo Blu Beth and the Gentleman Caller in Philadelphia's art gallery scene.
-Baker's two groups eventually merged with his performance art to form the Stick Men, shedding some members and by 1980 had enlisted George Shirley on drums, Michael McGettigan on the drum kit and bass, and Charles Mattern Jr. on trumpet, sax, and homemade drum devices.
+Baker's two groups eventually merged with his performance art to form the Stick Men, shedding some members and by 1980 had enlisted George Shirley on bass, Michael McGettigan on drums, and Charles Mattern Jr. on trumpet and sax, with all members playing additional percussion.
 This new group entered Philly's punk rock scene and played gigs with The Contortions and Johnny Thunders, among others.
-For a time, Powelton Village`s bassist Lance Walker, who'd worked with Patti LaBelle and Buff, introduced a true touch of funk to the band.
-Pete, Beth, Michael and Lance recorded a demo and worked New York City`s punk scene.
+For a brief period, local bassist Lance Walker, who'd worked with Patti LaBelle and Buff, played in the Stick Men, bringing his funk background into the band.
+The lineup of Baker, Stack, McGettigan, and Walker recorded a demo and worked New York City`s punk scene.

-In 1981 Shirley was replaced by funk bassist Billy Bradfield, and McGettigan was swapped for percussionist Jim Meneses, forming the group's characteristic sound that mixed danceable disco and funk rhythms with less predictable art rock time changes and frenetic punk energy that draws comparisons to James Chance and the Contortions and The Minutemen.
-The Stick Men gained wider notoriety with the release of their debut 1982 album and opened for many famous musical acts including Gang of Four, The Slits, Lords of the New Church, Oingo Boingo, The Psychedelic Furs, Bush Tetras, The Pop Group, Nina Hagen and Wall of Voodoo.
-After extensive touring in the northeast U.S., one tour to the Midwest and the release of their second record, the Stick Men disbanded.
+In 1981 Shirley was replaced by funk bassist Billy Bradfield, and McGettigan was swapped for percussionist Jim Meneses.
+The band established a set of songs that mixed danceable funk and disco with less predictable art rock time changes and frenetic punk similar to the no wave funk of James Chance and the Contortions or the funk-punk of The Minutemen.
+The Stick Men gained wider notoriety with the release of their debut 1982 album and played gigs with Gang of Four, The Slits, Lords of the New Church, Oingo Boingo, The Psychedelic Furs, Bush Tetras, The Pop Group, Nina Hagen, Pig Bag, Pete Shelley, and Wall of Voodoo.
+After extensive touring in the northeast U.S., one tour to the Midwest, and the release of their second record, the Stick Men disbanded.